AmigaMaster/Simple-Game-Solutions/solutions/F/Foolish Mortals-EN.md

   - Bottled It: Fill the bottle from every source

 - Unclear achievements:
-  - Speedrun: Commplete the game... quickly (The exact ime is currently unknown)
+  - Speedrun: Complete the game... quickly (The exact time is currently unknown)

 ## 2. Causeway Beach